-9 Things Baby Zuckerberg Should Know About Her Famous Parents
+9 Things Baby Zuckerberg Should Know About Her Famous Parents Welcome, Zuckerbaby.
+You've got some big shoes to fill.

 Welcome to the limelight, little Max Zuckerberg.
 You've officially graduated from globally famous baby bump to bouncing billionaire baby.